Recognizing a relatively hyperbolic group by its Dehn fillings: Rigidity theorems

 Since peripheral groups are residually finite, $G/K_i$ and $G'/K'_i$ are cofinal sequences of Dehn fillings, Theorem \ref{theo;variation_small} says that there is an isomorphism $G\ra G'$ sending $\calp$ to $\calp'$. \end{proof}

 Yet another corollary is on how finite Dehn fillings with peripheral structures determine the group with peripheral structure.

 \begin{cor} Consider $(G,\calp)$, $(G',\calp')$ two relatively hyperbolic groups, whose peripheral groups are finitely generated, residually finite, but are not finite.
-Assume that $G$ and $G'$ are non-elementary, and have non elementary splitting relative to $\calp$ (resp. $\calp'$).
+Assume that $G$ and $G'$ are non-elementary, and have no elementary splittings relative to $\calp$ (resp. $\calp'$).

 Assume that $G$ and $G'$ have the same collection of finite Dehn fillings, viewed as groups with a peripheral structure.
 More precisely, assume that for any finite Dehn kernel $K$ of $(G,\calp)$ there exists a finite Dehn kernel $K'$ of $(G',\calp')$ such that $(G/K,\bar \calp)\simeq (G'/K',\bar \calp')$, and conversely.